AMRC-FactoryPlus/amrc-connectivity-stack/docs/auth/sexpr.md

   value, or return the empty list.
 Otherwise we evaluate the `pass` value.
 (List)

 * `let` (*): `["let" bindings ...body]`.
-The `bindings` must be a list with an even number of items; odd numbered items must be strings and name new bindings.
-Each is followed by a value.
-A new set of bindings is constructed starting from the current set.
-The first value is evaluated using the current bindings and a binding for the first name is added with the result.
-Each subsequent value is evaluated using the new bindings and added to the set.
-Finally `body` is list-evaluated using the new bindings and the result returned.
+The `bindings` specify a new set of bindings to introduce for the evaluation of `body`.
+If `bindings` is an object then keys name new bindings to introduce and all values are evaluated in the outer scope.
+If `bindings` is a list it must be a list of objects; the values in each object are evaluated in scope of all the previous objects.
+(This gives the functionality of Scheme's `let*`.)
+Finally `body` is list-evaluated using the final set of bindings and the result returned.
 (List)

 * `list`: Returns its arguments (after evaluation).
 This is the only way to construct a JSON array in a result list.
 (Scalar)